-- □ Introduce the player character: "Your name is \\\\\.
-You are \\\\\." - □ Ask an interesting question: "Have you ever wondered about \\\\\?" - □ Inform the player of their goal: "Your goal is \\\\\." - Provide instructions for playing: "As you play, choose the best dialogue options for \\\\\."
+- Introduce the player character: "Your name is .
+You are ." - Ask an interesting question: "Have you ever wondered about ?" - Inform the player of their goal: "Play this game with the goal of ." - Provide instructions for playing: "As you work through this hypothetical situation, choose one of the response options provided in order to ."

-Don't worry about whether it sounds good.
+Don't worry about whether it sounds good or polished.
 You can revisit any part of your Twine to edit later.

-□ Write a few lines of text for players to see when they first begin your story.
+• Write a few lines of text for players to see when they first begin your story.

 After you've verbally sketched out your passage, add two possible options for players to choose between.
-These might point towards two different arguments or perspectives of the difficult question you've selected.
+These might point toward two different arguments or perspectives on the difficult question you've selected.

-- □ Add a first option. - □ Add a second option. - □ Be sure both of these options are on their own lines. - □ Place each option in [[brackets]] to make the text selectable for players.
+- Add a first option. - Add a second option. - Be sure both of these options are on their own lines. - Place each option in [[brackets]] to make the text selectable for players.

-Close out of the passage by pressing the "x" at the top right of the passage box.
+• Close out of the passage by selecting the "x" at the top-right corner of the passage box.
 Whenever you do so, Twine automatically saves your writing.